rust-lang/blog.rust-lang.org/content/inside-rust/this-development-cycle-in-cargo-1.90.md

 it will automatically inherit `workspace.package` fields and the `workspace.lints` table.
-Commonly, license files need to be copied into a package for distribution via `cargo publish` and it would help if symlinked any license files we found in the workspace root into the package ([13328](https://github.com/rust-lang/cargo/issues/13328)).
+Commonly, license files need to be copied into a package for distribution via `cargo publish` and it would help if symlinked any license files Cargo found in the workspace root into the package ([13328](https://github.com/rust-lang/cargo/issues/13328)).

 On a mechanics side,